UniversalDependencies/docs/_naq/index.md

 ---
 -->

-There is one Khoekhoe UD treebanks:
+There is one Khoekhoe UD treebank:

   * [Khoekhoe-KDT](../treebanks/naq_kdt/index.html)